What is CFD trading?

 Main Features of CFD Trading

-There are a few things to know before diving right into CFD trading.
-This kind of online trading is very unique, and is characterized by specific features that you should be well aware of.
-The main features of CFD Trading include:
+There are a few things to know before starting trading CFD.
+CFD trading has its unique meaning, and is characterized by specific features that you should be well aware of.
+In order to understand what is CFD trading one needs to get familiar with the main features of it, which include:

 Short and long trading